Finite Population Identification and Design-Based Sensitivity Analysis: The Role of Balance in Covariates

 $\lambda$ is a sensitivity parameter that controls the minimal predictive power of the covariates relative to unobserved variables that determine variation in potential outcomes.
 Larger values of $\lambda$ require a closer connection between potential outcomes and covariates.
 Since some potential outcomes are known, not all values of the sensitivity parameter $\lambda$ are consistent with the data.
 The largest value of $\lambda$ that is consistent with the data and all of the maintained assumptions is called the falsification point (\citealt{MastenPoirier2021}).
 Any $\lambda$ values below this point will lead to a non-falsified model, and therefore a non-empty identified set for ATE.
 Note that we could use different $\lambda$ values for each potential outcome; we use a common value for simplicity.

-\ref{assump:approxCovariateLinearityALT} has two implications: First, it has identifying power for potential outcomes $\Y(1)$ and $\Y(0)$.
-Second, \emph{above and beyond} its identifying power, it affects the worst case design probability of balance, $\underline{p}(K)$.
-That's because it imposes a constraint on the unobserved values of potential outcomes.
+\ref{assump:approxCovariateLinearityALT} has two implications: First, it has direct identifying power for potential outcomes $\Y(1)$ and $\Y(0)$, since it imposes a constraint the unobserved values of potential outcomes.
+Second, it affects $\underline{p}(K)$ because that constraint also shrinks the constraint set for the optimization in equation \eqref{eq:defOfunderlinep}.
 We consider each of these implications next.